AdobeDocs/analytics.en/help/analyze/report-builder/report-builder-setup.md

 ## Requirements

-Report Builder for Customer Journey Analytics is supported on the following operating systems and web browsers.
+Report Builder for Adobe Analytics is supported on the following operating systems and web browsers.

 ### macOS